The modern foiling moth is a technical racing machine and buying one can be a daunting prospect.

-At the lower end of the price range, you will get a decent machine that will help you through your first couple of seasons whilst you get to grips with boat handling.
+At the lower end of the price range, you’ll get a decent machine that will help you through your first couple of seasons whilst you get to grips with boat handling.
 Whilst at the higher end, are boats that are capable of winning Championships in the right hands…

-Design – Most of the boats on the market are dedicated foiler designs (ie. Prowler/Mistress MK1 onwards) built from 2004 onwards.
-The benefit of these is that they were purpose built as foilers as opposed to having been converted however, you can find a good buy in a properly converted boat (see carbon footprint).
+Most of the boats on the market now are dedicated foiler designs (e.g. Prowler/Mistress MK1) built from 2004 onwards.
+The benefit of these is that they were purpose built as foilers as opposed to having been converted.
+However you can find a good buy in a properly converted boat.

-Control Systems – Gone are the days of carbon push rods and plastic ball joint rod ends.
+Long gone are the days of carbon push rods and plastic ball joint rod ends.
 Look for stainless steel control rods and rod ends.
-These are strong enough to handle the forces involved in foiling and and only buckle in extreme circumstances.
+These are strong enough to handle the forces involved in foiling and and only buckle under extreme circumstances!

-Sails – KA, North and Hyde sails are the defacto and condition will vary but in general the sails will normally be adequate to learn with.
+KA, North and Hyde sails are the defacto standard and condition will vary, but in general the sails will normally be adequate to learn with.
 Rigs are not important in the early stages of mothing as long as the sail is not completely blown out.

 Whatever happens, you should have a boat that will bring your sailing to a whole new level and put a smile on your face forever!